opb/laravel-txtlocal/README.md

 Currently provides the following functions:

 1. HTTP POST endpoint for incoming TxtLocal messagebox.
 (Txtlocal service which allows an SMS to be received by them and the details POSTed to a URL specified by you)
+2. Send SMS function through TxtLocal API using cURL

 ###Installation

+**Note: requires the php-cUrl library to be installed.**

 Add `opb/laravel-txtlocal` to your composer requirements:

 ```php